bitcoin-sv/blacklist-manager/doc/DockerImageDeploy.md

 ### 5. Adding miner key to signing key

 Miner key is added by providing either **publicKey** or **publicKeyAddress** (one of them must be set...also both can be set, but address must be derived from that same public key ).
-Miner key is used by Alert Manager when trying to determine how many blocks have been "mined" with this key.
-This information is used by the user of Alert Manager, when it tries to determine how much hash power has voted in favor of a court order.
+Miner key is used by AlertManager when trying to determine how many blocks have been "mined" with this key.
+This information is used by the user of AlertManager, when it tries to determine how much hash power has voted in favor of a court order.

 As a response the method returns JSON document, where the content of **payload** field must be signed as specified by [JSON Envelope specification](https://github.com/bitcoin-sv-specs/brfc-misc/tree/master/jsonenvelope) or with bitcoind RPC method **signmessage** as described [here](#9.-sign-payload-with-bitcoind-signmessage-method).